Bain Case Interview: Format, Rounds & PE Cases (2026)

 Final Round

 Two to three interviews with Senior Managers, Associate Partners, or Partners.
-Cases become more conversational and open-ended.
-Interviewers have more latitude to go off-script, probe your reasoning, and test your composure under ambiguity.
-The behavioral component gets deeper here, partners are evaluating whether you'd represent Bain well in front of a client CEO.
+This is where the candidate-led format survives: partners often run cases drawn from their own client engagements rather than the centrally scripted first-round cases, so they are more conversational and open-ended.
+Interviewers have latitude to go off-script, probe your reasoning, and test your composure under ambiguity.
+The experience-interview component gets deeper here, because partners are evaluating whether you would represent Bain well in front of a client CEO.

 Written Case (Office-Specific)